LawyerCat42069/BRC-420-69/README.md

 **Is this too complicated?**

 Possibly, definitely for some - but the complicated aspects can be automated and drastically simplified from a UX perspective.
 I am imagining a future where it doesn't matter if the government "shuts off the internet" as long as the Bitcoin network is operational.
 Node servers, node hosts.
 No gods, no masters.
 I think at the end of the day, there will be some people who see value in this.
 It doesn't take many to turn this into a reality.

-**Other downsides?**

-The decoding script ideally will be written to process mutliple file types, but if it processes applications it could check them against an BRC-420 containing an approved list of secure dApp ordinals and file types before executing any script.
-This does create a point of centralization but nothing would preclude the existence of a decoder app that breaks this protocol.
-I just don't think that would be secure.
-See SWOT analysis below.

-The BRC-69 Omni Decode + Embed Function does this currently:

-  Uses the AES key to decrypt the two hashes.
-  Decodes the base64 strings into a BMP image and metadata.
-  Embeds metadata into the image using steganography.
-  Saves the resulting image.
-  Writes the extracted metadata to a JSON file.
-  Steganographically embeds the metadata into the image.
-Saves that output.

-This is outdated based on the protocol outlined above.
-Lots of this needs rewriting at this point.
-Might start fresh.

 Dependencies
 This script depends on the following Python libraries: base64,